andrtell/basic-vm/README.md

 #### The agent user

-A new user `agent` will be created on the remote machine when you run the Ansible script.
+A new user `agent` will be created on the remote machine after you complete step 1 (see below).

+*Before you continue*

 Create a SSH key-pair for the new user `agent`.